-If you miss copying the API Key and the API Key Secret earlier, you can go the App Settings section in the Twitter Developer Dashboard.
+If you miss copying the API Key and the API Key Secret earlier, you can go App Settings section in the Twitter Developer Dashboard.
 Refer to the Keys and Tokens tab.
 You will see under the Consumer Keys section, there is an option to regenerate the API key and secret.
-Make sure you copy both these details.
+Make sure you copy both of these details.

 These details will be required in the next step while completing the Arcana dashboard dApp configuration.

 Revisit the Arcana Developer Dashboard portal.
 Click on your app entry and visit the application dashboard.
 Click

 Configure->Social Auth in the LHS navigation bar.
 Refer to the "Twitter" settings and paste the API Key assigned by Twitter, in the previous step.

 Save the settings.
 Arcana Network assigns an Client ID to every registered and configured dApp.
 You need to save this Client ID and use it while integrating the dApp with the Auth SDK.

 You are all set with the Twitter configuration.
 Integrate the Web3 application with the Arcana Auth SDK and call the user onboarding function when the user chooses to log in.

 The Client ID is displayed on the top right of your dashboard.